 What is an Adjective?

 An adjective is a word that describes another word in a sentence – mostly a noun or a verb – and adds a little more detail to the whole sentence.
-They are usually placed after a verb or before a noun in a sentence and form one of the important parts of speech.
+They are usually placed after a verb or before a noun in a sentence and form one of the essential parts of speech.

 Say, for example – “he was a brave man”.